Frodo-Web/frodo-tips/devops/k8s-helm.md

 But pay attention to this warning:
 Warning: Immediate deletion does not wait for confirmation that the running resource has been terminated.
 The resource may continue to run on the cluster indefinitely.

+// Rollback to the same revision to restore resources which were deleted after release helm rollback <name> <revision_number> -n namespace
 ````
 ## K8S Inspecting Flows and Outputs
 ````